MionKit/mion/packages/router/README.md

 #### Async Call Context

 It is also possible to configure the router to NOT pass the `App` and `CallContext` as function parameters.
-When `RouterOptions.useAsyncCallContext` is enabled it is possible to use `getCallContext()` from any function within the handler's call stack, this is a really nice to have feature as we do not have to propagate the context down the call stack.
-Unfortunately there is an small performance drop so is up to the user to decide if enabling/disabling this feature is justified.
+When `RouterOptions.useAsyncCallContext` is enabled it is possible to use `getCallContext()` from any function within the handler's call stack.

+**This is a really nice to have feature** as it is not necessary to propagate the context down the call stack.
+Unfortunately there is an small drop in performance so it is up to the user to decide if enabling/disabling this feature is justified.
 This feature is based on node's [AsyncLocalStorage](https://nodejs.org/api/async_context.html#class-asynclocalstorage).

 ```ts
 // examples/routes-definition-async-call-context.routes.ts